mediawiki-utilities/python-mwsql/CONTRIBUTING.rst

 Local Dev Environment
 ---------------------

-To start, create a `virtual environment <https://virtualenv.pypa.io/>`_ and activate it.
-If you don't already have a preferred way of doing this, you can take a look at some commonly used tools: `pew <https://github.com/berdario/pew>`_, `virtualfish <https://virtualfish.readthedocs.io/>`_, and `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/>`_.
+To start, install `Poetry <https://python-poetry.org/docs/#installation>`_.
+Poetry will handle the creation of the virtual environment and the installation of the dependencies for you.

 Next, get an up to date checkout of the ``mwsql`` repository via ``SSH``: